skip to main content

 How to Introduce a Bottle to a Breastfed Baby

 • Start slow.
-Murphy recommends using a slow-flow nipple and starting with one feeding each day to get a breastfed baby used to taking a bottle.
+Murphy recommends using a slow-flow nipple and starting with switching out one feeding each day to get a breastfed baby used to taking a bottle.
 This can be a full feeding or even a few ounces, but the key is to start slow and build from there.

 • Consistency is key.
 According to Murphy, one of the biggest missteps she sees new parents make is a lack of consistency when it comes to bottle feeding.
 Once you introduce the bottle, keep it up.
 Make sure you’re bottle feeding at least once each day so baby doesn’t get out of practice.